cityofaustin/atd-data-lake/docs/code_architecture.md

 The atd-data-lake repository "src" tree contains the following packages:

 * **Root directory ".":** This contains entry-point ETL scripts that can be started from the command line.
 Each of these also has a `main()` function that can be called from another Python script with a set of arguments equivalent to those supported from the command line. (**TODO:** We can still move these into another location such as "entries" if that makes it easier to import scripts from other Python code.)
 * **config:** Factory methods that instanciate platform-specific classes given data type are placed in the package script.
 Other configuration files contain public access credentials.
-The "config_secret.py" script contains passwords and other information that should not be stored in the repository. (**TODO:** We should stil keep in mind the idea of transitioning to an online password broker solution.)
+The "config_secret.py" script contains passwords and other information that should not be stored in the repository. (**TODO:** We should still keep in mind the idea of transitioning to an online password broker solution.)
 * **drivers** and **drivers.devices:** This is where platform or device-specific code goes.
 Most of these are coded to an interface.
 Conceivably, if one were to code support for another platform to the same interface, and use the new interface in the "config" factory methods, the new platform would be fully supported.
 * **support:** The core classes and interfaces that comprise the ETL functionalities exist in this package, including the "etl_app.py" script, which contains the central command line parsing and main loop processing class, `ETLApp`.
 * **util:** Support modules that help with file and date/time processing